constraintAutomaton/presentation-iswc-2023-doctoral-consortium-collaboravite-engine/plan.md

 - What are we doing?
 Or the context of the research.
 - What is the problem?
 Or

-# What are we doing
+# What is or context

 We are in Solid, a descentralized structured environment for personal data.
 We want to make queries for social media purpose, so we can suppose that the larger the network the larger the data in the network and the larger the execution time particularly if we don't have good source selection strategies.

 # What is the problem

 # What is in the literature